 Manchego is one of my all-time favorites.
 It’s a lightly to well-aged Spanish cheese that is also mild, nutty, creamy, grassy, earthy, lightly briney and sometimes subtle.

 Manchego is such a clean slate with which to pair any beer that I suggest letting your palate be your guide.
 Light and fruity lagers and wheat beers are equally as excellent as earthy rye IPAs and barley wines.

 Brie & Camembert

-Most people have had a version of Brie cheese, especially if baked in a bread crust.
+Most people have had a version of Brie cheese, especially baked in a bread crust.
 It is creamy and buttery.
-While Brie presents somewhat of a neutral flavor for many pairings, it is so creamy and buttery that I strongly suggest a beer that can cut through it such as German or Bohemian-style pilseners, weissbiers, IPAs or Belgian trippels.
+While Brie presents somewhat of a neutral flavor for many pairings, it is so creamy and buttery that I strongly suggest a beer that can cut through it such as German or Bohemian-style pilsners, weissbiers, IPAs or Belgian tripels.

 Then along came Camembert, Brie’s funky cousin that adds earthy, mushroomy, slightly pungent and barnyard-farm animal aromas.
 There is a lot of wiggle room for pairings here, but I am so in love with saisons paired with Camembert cheese that I don’t see the point in looking any further.

 The art and craft of pairing is a delicate balance between these variables.
 However, there is a safety net to catch us if we lose the balance.
-After all, it is beer and cheese — we have the odds of a good pairing stacked for us.
+After all, it is beer and cheese — we have the odds of a good pairing stacked in our favor.
 But if we have the occasional bad pairing, there is a world of beer and cheese pairings for us to discover, and it can only get better.